DEPARTMENT OF MODERN LANGUGES AND LITERATURES

 GRADUATE TEACHING ASSOCIATE (GTA) PROGRAM

 Appointment is possible during the first semester of graduate study or any other semester afterwards.
 The usual assignment is one course per semester.
 Appointments may be renewed for a total of three semesters if the student demonstrates competence as a teacher and makes adequate progress toward completion of the Master's degree.
 An appointment for a fourth semester may be made only when extraordinary circumstances warrant: the extension must be in the best interests of the Department; the student must have demonstrated sufficient ability as a teacher to merit such an extension.
 The request for an extension is by petition to the Department Chair.

 The applicant must submit to the Department Chair an "Application for Appointment as a Graduate Teaching Associate in Spanish" and three letters of recommendation from appropriate individuals.
+Please click here to download a GTA application form (pdf file).
 It is strongly recommended to include letters from individuals familiar with the student’s teaching abilities or teaching potential.
 Those students who receive a favorable recommendation from the Department Chair will be notified of the next step in the appointment process.

 M.A. candidates in the Department of Modern Languages and Literatures must meet the following minimum qualifications for appointment or reappointment as a Graduate Teaching Associate:

 a) Classified graduate standing.